afska/gba-remote-play/README.md

 #### Trimming the diffs

 For a render resolution of _120x80_, the bit array would be _120x80/8 = 1200bytes_.
-That's a lot to transfer every frame, so it only sends the part from the first '1' to the last '1', but of course in 32-bit packets.
+That's a lot to transfer every frame, so it only sends the chunk from the first '1' to the last '1', but of course in 32-bit packets.

 ```
                                                                 v startPacket                   v endPacket